GeorgeWeb/syclref/_api-docs/buffer.h/cl%253A%253Asycl%253A%253Abuffer/functions/reinterpret/index.md

  - `range reinterpretRange`
 :

-**Returns:** the reinterpreted buffer with the requested parameters
+**Returns:** ReinterpretTthe type that the reinterpreted buffer will use.
+ReinterpretDimthe size used by the reinterpreted buffer. reinterpretRangethe range that the new buffer will use. detail::cpp_error_code::INVALID_OBJECT_ERROR(509) if the size of the reinterpreted buffer and the size of the original buffer do not match

 ---